 • Career progression may slow or stall during years of solo parenting

-• Flexible work arrangements may not be available in all roles or industries
+• Flexible work arrangements may not be available in all industries or roles

-• Life insurance provides a financial buffer that allows career decisions to be made without desperation
+• Life insurance provides a financial buffer allowing career decisions to be made without financial desperation

-• Cancer is the most common trauma claim in Australia - treatment often takes 6-12+ months
+• Cancer is the most common trauma claim in Australia - treatment and recovery often spans 6-18 months

-• Trauma cover pays a lump sum on diagnosis, providing immediate funds for childcare
+• Trauma cover pays a lump sum on diagnosis, providing immediate funds to arrange replacement childcare

-• The public health system covers treatment but not the cost of replacing the parent's role at home
+• The public health system covers treatment but does not pay for replacing the parent's role at home

 Tips for Insuring Stay-at-Home Parents